 Of the set of amino acids that bees need, dandelion pollen falls short of four: arginine, isoleucine, leucine, and valine.
 Researchers have found that honey bees fed dandelion pollen alone have low success at raising brood.
-In fact, some researchers found that that honey bees fail to raise any brood when fed dandelion pollen alone.
+In fact, some researchers found that honey bees fail to raise any brood when fed dandelion pollen alone.

 Remember, dandelion pollen is not toxic, it’s just not complete.
 Potatoes are not toxic either, but if you ate only potatoes you’d be missing important parts of your diet.

-Bees, like humans, need a varied diet from a number of sources to be healthy.
-The dandelion problem is a good example of what can happen if bees are fed a single pollen (monoculture) diet.
+The bees that were fed nothing but dandelion pollen illustrate what can happen if bees are fed a single pollen (monoculture) diet.
 Although some pollens are better sources than others, the best thing for the bees (or us) is to eat a wide variety of foods.